GoogleCloudPlatform/cloud-foundation-fabric/CONTRIBUTING.md

 }
 ```

-One other practical consequence of this design principle is supporting common use cases via interfaces that don't directly map to a resource.
+Another practical consequence of this design principle is supporting common use cases via interfaces that don't directly map to a resource.
 The example below shows support for enabling service identities access to KMS keys used for CMEK encryption in the `project` module: there's no specific resource for service identities, but it's such a frequent use case that we support them directly in the module.

 ```hcl
 module "project" {